Home » Koh Mak » Where to Stay – Beach by Beach

 Prices given are for the peak Xmas period via booking sites, not the hotel websites.
 They are intended as guides only.

-We are affiliated with Agoda and and Booking.com – reviews, last minute deals, photos, full descriptions.
+We are affiliated with Agoda – reviews, last minute deals, photos, full descriptions.
 A 100% safe and secure to make your holiday bookings.
-You can click through to their sites wherever you see the banners or buttons, lowest prices guaranteed.
+You can click through to their site wherever you see the banners or buttons, lowest prices guaranteed.
 At absolutely no cost to you, we do garner a small commission if you complete a booking.

 Ao Kao Beach (South Coast) – Koh Mak Resorts